Typename: A method for indicating that a dependent name is a type

 To resolve this ambiguity, the C++ Language Standard declares:

 A name used in a template declaration or definition and that is dependent on a template-parameter is assumed not to name a type unless the applicable name lookup finds a type name or the name is qualified by the keyword typename.

-In short, if the compiler can't tell if a dependent name is a value or a type, then it will assume that it is a value.
+In short, if the compiler cannot tell if a dependent name is a value or a type, then it will assume that it is a value.